-Volunteering for me can be seen as falling into two categories; as a huge benefit to the individual and an opportunity or a hindrance, as it can take up a lot of your time.
-It's about helping people and my biggest impact now includes mentoring and supporting other volunteers, which for me is giving back because I have been where they are.
+Volunteering for me could fall into two categories; a huge benefit to the individual or a hindrance, as it can take up a lot of your time.
+It's about helping people and my biggest impact is mentoring and supporting other volunteers.
+For me this is giving back, because I have been where they are.
 Volunteering is hugely beneficial to be engaged in and can enable someone to find their niche and understand what they can offer.

-If I didn't have initial contact with the Mon Leisure team and become engaged in volunteering things could have been very different for me.
-From my start seven years ago volunteering and the support from the team has given me skills, knowledge and development.
+If I didn't have initial contact with the Mon Leisure team and become engaged in volunteering, things could have been very different for me.
+From my start seven years ago volunteering and the support from the team has enabled me to gain skills, knowledge and development.
 This has contributed to me becoming a well-rounded sports development individual and has opened up opportunities that I wouldn't have had access to.
-Simply having people who believe in you and your ability to lead as well as the mental support has had a huge impact on me.
+Through volunteering I have received an increase in my own confidence and a sense of belonging.
+Simply having people who believe in you and your ability to lead, as well as the mental support has had a huge impact on me.
 It's been support and direction through some tough times, but has given me a positive profile and had a huge impact on me personally.

-For me the Volunteering Strategy is crucial to bring together the way the organisation can support volunteers.
-The benefit of the strategy is also about bringing an organised and recognised programme with buy-in from MCC.
+For me the Volunteering Strategy is crucial to bringing together the way the organisation can support volunteers.
+I see one of the benefits of the strategy is showing volunteers how they are valued by Monmouthshire.
 This changes from just getting volunteers involved to showing a clear commitment to their wellbeing, development and goals.
-It's worth noting that many of the volunteers are the future workforce and we should invest in them.
+It's worth noting that a lot of volunteers go onto be paid members of staff, through their experience of volunteering.

 The strategy shows a clear plan, right from the top level to grass roots for volunteer development.
-When Volunteers can see they are being valued, it's key to keeping volunteers engaged.
+Volunteers can see they are being valued, it's key to keeping volunteers engaged.
 It puts Monmouthshire ahead of the game and shows you what a complete package you can offer a volunteer.
 I hope it will encourage the whole workforce to think about how they can support the volunteer journey.